bbrubach/bbrubach.github.io/fun.md

 </p>

 <p>
 	I am a mentor in <a href="https://sites.google.com/view/tabletop-mentorship-program/">Tabletop Mentorship Program</a> to support new board game designers.
-Soon, I plan to start blogging about board game design and the many lessons I've learned so far.
+Someday, I plan to start blogging about board game design and the many lessons I've learned so far.
 </p>